Under the Influencers: Top 8 Takeaways from VMG Symposium

 April 18, 2017

-Influencers have proven to be valuable resources for companies around the world, but is there a strategy to finding the right digital marketing partner?
-Are you a small business and experiencing sticker shock when you approach an influencer?
+Social influencers have proven to be valuable resources for companies around the world, but is there a strategy to finding the right digital marketing partner?
+Are you a small business and experiencing sticker shock when you approach social influencer marketing?
 Do they even like being called influencers?

 1) Advertising has Evolved into Storytizing